List of Family Matters characters: Myra Monkhouse

-Myra Boutros Monkhouse was introduced midway through the fourth season in "A Thought in the Dark" as a possible girlfriend for Steve.
+Myra Boutros Boutros Monkhouse was introduced midway through the fourth season in "A Thought in the Dark" as a possible girlfriend for Steve.
 She was the cousin of Laura's then-boyfriend, Ted Curran, who set up the date to get nerdy Steve out of his way.
 Myra was originally intended to be a one-time character (as Steve had been envisioned as when he was introduced in season one) but ultimately became a recurring character in the series.
 Although Ted was dropped from the show after the season four episode "Heart Strings" and ultimately never referred to again, Myra would become a regular character throughout the rest of the series starting in season six.

 Myra is an attractive girl who is attracted to nerdy boys and polka music.
 She has a very perky and persistent personality.
 In the season five episode "A Matter of Principle," Myra transferred to Vanderbilt High School to be closer to whom she affectionately calls her "Stevie-kins".
 Steve is also attracted to Myra but he never grew to love her over the course of the show.
 He only agrees to date her, on the condition that his friendship with Laura remain intact.
 This frequently causes Myra to feel in competition with Laura for Steve's affections; Laura would often try to correct the misunderstanding but Myra would only become more convinced that Laura was after Steve.
 However, since Laura does not really show any attraction for Steve, Myra is willing to accept a truce, although the Laura-Myra relationship remains testy and adversarial, even in the most banal, non-Urkel situations.

 After Steve decided to go steady with Myra in the season six episode "Paradise Bluff," Myra's character calmed and developed and she began to fit together more comfortably with the rest of the main characters.
 She became less persistent and less aggressive in clinging onto Steve, and Steve became more comfortable and welcoming with her.
 She became more friendly towards Laura and formed a trio of sorts with her and Steve (with herself in between, of course).
 She is also grouped together with Laura and Maxine.